FAQ & Practical Information

 My sliding scale is based on the ‘Green Bottle’ sliding scale devised by Alexis Cunningfolk and the wording used by the RTN membership sliding scale.

 • There is routinely more demand for lower slots than higher.
-Whilst I encourage anyone who needs a lower price slot to take it, if you take up a slot at a lower rate that slot will not then be available to someone else who may not be able to afford therapy without it.
-Please also consider this if your circumstances change during your therapy journey.
-If you wish to change fee band to allow someone else to access it, please let me know.
+Whilst I encourage anyone who needs a lower price slot to take it, if you take up a slot at a lower rate that slot will not then be available to someone else who may not be able to afford to attend without it.

 • If you can ask others for financial support, such as family members or partners, please consider using those personal resources before you use the resources of the sliding scale.

-• If a third party, such as a parent, is paying for therapy, the rate is based on the third party’s financial capacity.
+• If a third party, such as a parent, is paying for the workshop, the rate is based on the third party’s financial capacity.

-• Please read through the ‘Sliding Scale’ section below and decide a band that best matches your circumstances.
+Please read through the ‘Sliding Scale’ section below and decide a band that best matches your circumstances.
 This should be the category where you have a sense you fall, however, you do not need to agree with every statement.
 Differences between the bands are in italics.
-Please note my fees are reviewed and revised annually.

-• I am able to meet my basic needs* all the time.
+• I am comfortably able to meet my basic needs* most of the time.

 • I am employed and/or have a regular income (such as a wage or benefits).

-• I have a little expendable income.
-E.g. in a month, I could once or twice eat out at a cafe, or go out for coffee, or could monthly pay to go to an activity, such as yoga class or the cinema.
+• I have a moderate expendable income.
+E.g. in a month, I could sometimes eat out, or go out for coffee, or could sometimes pay to go to events or activities, such as yoga class or the cinema.

-• I frequently stress about meeting basic needs & don’t always achieve them
+• I may stress about meeting my basic needs* but still regularly achieve them.

-E.g. in a month, I could rarely go out for coffee, or could rarely pay to go to events or activities, such as yoga class or the cinema.
+• I rarely have an expendable income.
+E.g. in a month, I could rarely eat out, or go out for coffee, or could rarely pay to go to events or activities, such as yoga class or the cinema.

 • I hold marginalised identities that impact upon access to money.